Bayer-Group/BayerCLAW/CONTRIBUTING.md

 Note that the maintainers work on branches in this repository.

 Work hard to ensure your pull request is valid.
+This includes code quality, clear naming, and including unit tests.
+Please read the Code Of Conduct at the bottom of this file.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.
 In GitHub, you can reference an issue by adding a line to your commit description that follows the format: